A 15-year trajectory of challenges, innovation and achievements

 - Soda: used in the production of soaps, pulp and paper, aluminum and other products.

-With plants in the states of Bahia, São Paulo, Rio de Janeiro and Rio Grande do Sul, the Polyolefins Unit is responsible for the production of a variety of products, such as:
+With plants in the states of Bahia, São Paulo, Rio de Janeiro and Rio Grande do Sul, the South America Polyolefins Unit is responsible for the production of a variety of products, such as:

 - Polyethylene (low density, linear low density, high density and ultra high molecular weight): resin used as a raw material to make various plastic products, including flexible packaging, packaging for cleaning and personal hygiene products, sacks, shrink wrap for packaging, etc.